 Tubular adenomas generally take years to form.
 Typically, the larger the polyp, the greater the risk it may become cancerous.

 These polyps contain tissues with a sawtooth look.
-There are two types: sessile serrated adenomas and traditional serrated adenomas.
+There are

 Most serrated adenomas are sessile and resemble small raised bumps.